 Buying Natural Wine

 After trying natural wines I can say that some are mind-blowingly good (omfg…Gravner) and others are so bad I’ve regrettably poured the entire contents down the sink.
-So, if you’re on the hunt for a good bottle, you’ll get a lot out of this Decanter article on popular (mostly European) producers.
-Additionally, check out this great little list of Orange Wines to explore.
+Check out this great little list of Orange Wines to explore.

 Moses Gadouche of Les Capriades shows us some lees.
 This Pétillant Natural from Touraine (Loire) is declassified to a “vin de France” because it doesn’t follow the rules.
 Read more at Selection Massale